wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 inadvertantly built around yourself.
 By knowing what you are not, you come to know yourself.
 The way back to your self is through refusal and rejection.
 One thing is certain: the real is not imaginary; it is not a product of the mind.
-Even the sense ‘I am’ is not continuöus, though it is a useful pointer, it shows where to seek but not what to seek.
+Even the sense ‘I am’ is not continuous, though it is a useful pointer, it shows where to seek but not what to seek.
 Just have a good look at it.
 Once you are convinced that you cannot say truthfully about your self anything except, “I Am” and that nothing that can be pointed at can be your self, the